An open API service indexing awesome lists of open source software.

 - Klass API (Standalone application that provides the Klass API)

-- Klass Forvaltning (Frontend for classification maintaining)
+- Klass Forvaltning (Internal tool for maintenance of classifications)

 - Klass Shared (Classes shared between API and Forvaltning. primary database and search components)